Johntaber0007/AI-BulkTranslate/README.md

 # How to use
-1.Install OpenAI Python cmd:pip install openai
+1.Install OpenAI Python<br>pip install openai

-2.Enter data in bat file
+2.Enter information into Start_Translate.bat

+3.Run Start_Translate.bat to start translation.